jhcepas/npr/README.md

 However, building ETE-NPR from sources will provide a better performance than the portable packages.

-## 0. Download the latest official release
+## 0. Download the latest official release from github

 https://github.com/jhcepas/npr/releases